HydroModPy/HydroModPy/docs/developers/architecture.md

 # Architecture (layer matrix)

 HydroModPy is structured as a strict layered DAG.
 Each top-level package under `hydromodpy/` is a layer; imports flow downward only.
-The 14x14 contract is the canonical source of truth for v1.0.
+The layer contract is the canonical source of truth for v1.0.

 - Authoritative spec: this document.